 - Find the report that you want to configure and select Configure.

 - Select checkboxes to indicate which columns you want to include in the report.

 - Drag the columns into the order you want them to appear in.

-- Select Save configuration to save your changes.
+- Select Save configuration.

 Step 2.
 Download reports

 Download reports, either manually or automatically through your Customer Area and Balance Platform Customer Area.
 If you want to regularly do a full reconciliation, consider building a scalable solution by automatically ingesting and combining reports.

 - For Adyen account reports see Generate and download reports manually and Get reports automatically.